A review of rank one bispectral correspondence of quantum affine KZ equations and Macdonald-type eigenvalue problems: Introduction

-A bispectral analogue of Cherednik's correspondence is investigated by van Meer and Stokman \cite{vMS} for type $\GL$, who introduced the bispectral QAKZ equations using Cherednik's duality anti-involution $*\colon \bH \to \bH$ of the double affine Hecke algebra (DAHA) $\bH$ (see \cite[Theorem 1.4.8]{C05} for example).
+A bispectral analogue of Cherednik's correspondence is investigated by van Meer and Stokman \cite{vMS} for type $\GL$, who introduced the bispectral QAKZ equations using Cherednik's duality anti-involution $*\colon \bH \to \bH$ of the double affine Hecke algebra $\bH$ (see \cref{dfn:A:DAHA}).
 The bispectral QAKZ equations are consistent systems of $q$-difference equations for functions on the product torus $T \times T$, and splits up into two subsystems.
 Denoting by $(t,\gamma) \in T \times T$ the variable, we have: \begin{itemize} \item The first subsystem only acts on $t$, and for a fixed $\gamma$, the equations in $t$ are Cherednik's QAKZ equations for the principal series representation $M_\gamma$ of the affine Hecke algebra $H \subset \bH$. \item For a fixed $t \in T$, the equations in $\gamma$ are essentially the QAKZ equations for $M_{t^{-1}}$ of the image $H^* \subset \bH$. \end{itemize} This argument can be extended to arbitrary reduced and non-reduced root systems, as done by van Meer \cite{vM} for reduced types and by Takeyama \cite{T} for the non-reduced type $(C^\vee_n,C_n)$.

 After the build-up of bispectral QAKZ equations, it is rather straightforward, except for one issue, to make an analogue of Cherednik's construction of correspondence to the bispectral eigenvalue problems of Macdonald-type.
-Mimicking \eqref{eq:0:C}, the resulting correspondence is depicted as
+Below we explain the case of type $\GL_n$ again.
+Let $\SOL_{\textup{bMac}}(k,q)$ be the bispectral eigenspace of the Macdonald-Ruijsenaars $q$-difference operators of type $\GL_n$, i.e.,

+where $\clM(T\times T)$ is the set of meromorphic function on $T\times T$, and $L_p^t,L_p^\gamma$ denote the Macdonald-Ruijsenaars $q$-difference operators attached to each symmetric polynomial $p$, acting on functions of $t$ and $\gamma$, respectively.
+For the first elementary symmetric polynomial $e(z)=z_1+\dotsb+z_n$, they are given by